Tuesday, April 14, 2026

 "A lofty goal, though."

-"Yeah, mabe we should reach for goals instead of searching for truths, for it seems that people have their own 'truths' of which there are many."
+"Yeah, maybe we should reach for goals instead of searching for truths, for it seems that people have their own 'truths' of which there are many."

 "I'll drink to that."
 Ollie holds up her glass to be filled.